iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 3. Construct a consensus tree from the combined bootstrap trees:

         iqtree -con -t alltrees

+    The consensus tree is then written to `.contree` file.

 4. You can also perform the analysis on the original alignment and map the support values onto the obtained ML tree by:

         iqtree-omp -nt 4 -s input_alignment ...
         iqtree -sup input_alignment.treefile -t alltrees

+    The ML tree with assigned bootstrap supports is written to `.suptree` file.

 [Guindon et al., 2010]: http://dx.doi.org/10.1093/sysbio/syq010
 [Minh et al., 2013]: http://dx.doi.org/10.1093/molbev/mst024